uninstallio/ios-sdk/README.md

 ```

 Once the permissions are set, we can change the code as shown below.
-###Add Uninstall methods from library in the project
+###Step 4 : Add Uninstall methods from library in the project

 ####1.
 Import
 **"NotifyManager.h"** to your app delegate